aniketpant83/backend-devops-lab/README.md

 - Install java and then jenkins.
 Then run the war file.
 - Go to localhost:8080 and do the set up of login -> pipeline
 - Create the jenkins file in the root directory of the repo and push to github
+- paramterize whether you want to deploy or delete, in the jenkins file and in the UI.
 - Build the pipeline for the code which jenkins will fetch from github
 - Jobs to be considered: build (build docker images), test (run container to run unittests), and deploy/delete (kubernetes).
 - The commands to be put in the Jenkinsfile is the same as what you would run if doing it locally, but this automtaes the process.